AdaSD: Adaptive Speculative Decoding for Efficient Language Model Inference: Adaptive Speculative Decoding

 \subsection{Empirical Study}

-We begin by considering the generation threshold of the draft model.
-As discussed earlier, entropy quantifies the uncertainty associated with a \emph{single} random variable.
-Therefore, we use entropy solely within the draft model to estimate the uncertainty of its generated candidate tokens, independent of the target model.
-This uncertainty measurement is commonly employed in early-exit networks~\cite{elhoushi2024layerskip}.
+We begin by considering the generation step of the draft model.
+Since entropy quantifies the uncertainty associated with a \emph{single} random variable, we use it solely within the draft model to estimate the uncertainty of its generated candidate tokens, independent of the target model.
+This uncertainty measurement is commonly employed in early-exit networks~\cite{agrawal2024adaedl}.

-For the verification threshold, we propose a joint optimization approach that simultaneously considers both the draft and target models.
-The main challenge lies in selecting an appropriate indicator that captures the correlation of both models and effectively distinguishes accepted from rejected tokens.
-At the same time, the indicator must be bounded to ensure that the adaptive threshold functions reliably and robustly against outliers, preventing extreme values from destabilizing the verification process.
+For the verification, we propose a joint optimization approach that simultaneously considers both the draft and target models.
+The main challenge lies in selecting an appropriate indicator that captures the correlation between the two models and determines the acceptance probability of tokens.
+At the same time, the indicator must be {\em bounded} to ensure that the resulting acceptance probabilities remain within a well-defined range, facilitating stable analysis and implementation.

 Cross-entropy and KL divergence are unsuitable in this context because, when the distributions $p$ and $q$ differ substantially, their values can diverge to infinity, making the threshold unmanageable.
-For example, this can occur when the draft model generates a rare token that the target model assigns near-zero probability.
-To address this issue, we propose to use JS distance.
-While both JS divergence and JS distance are bounded, JS distance offers the additional advantage of defining a proper metric, which allows the threshold to be directly and consistently adjusted within a metric space.
+To address this issue, we propose using JS distance.
+While both JS divergence and JS distance are bounded, JS distance offers the additional advantage of defining a proper metric, providing a more stable and consistent signal for adaptive verification within a metric space.